17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 What Type of Chicken Breed Do You Need?

-There are several different types of chicken breeds, each with their own pros and cons.
+There are several types of chicken breeds, each with pros and cons.
 Broilers are bred specifically for their meat, while egg layers will produce eggs year-round.

-If you’re looking to provide a good balance of meat and eggs, choose dual-purpose chicken breeds.
+Choose dual-purpose chicken breeds to provide a good balance of meat and eggs.

 Chicken Characteristics Beginners Search For